プラットフォーム: All Platforms バージョン: 6.4, 6.3

 For vulnerabilities that are assessed as not applicable to the COMSOL software, choose the response that is the most suitable to the security processes of your organization:

-- Apply official mitigations as available from the Apache Solr organization.
+2. Apply official mitigations where available from the Apache Solr organization.
 Can provide a higher assurance of non-vulnerability, and does typically not affect the function of the COMSOL software.

-- Remove the Apache Solr software.
+3. Remove the bundled Apache Solr software.
 Avoids false positives when vulnerability scanning is the primary tool for security assessments, but removes certain functionality from the COMSOL software.

 Vulnerability assessments